 Don’t forget about your visa!
 Not everyone needs one, but you might!
 It will depend on what country you are traveling to, where your passport is from and how long you are staying in the country.
-Oh, and don’t forget to make sure your passport is not expiring soon.
-Read below for some more information.
+Oh, and don’t forget to make sure your passport won't expire soon.
+Read below for more information.

 • Citizens of countries belonging to the European Union do not need a visa to enter Spain.

-• Citizens of many countries (such as USA, Brazil, Japan, Korea, etc.) can enter Spain for a period of 3 months without a visa.
+• Citizens of many countries (such as the USA, Brazil, Japan, Korea...) can enter and stay in Spain for a period of 3 months without a visa.
 If you are going to stay longer you should apply for student visa (type D) before coming to Spain.

 • Students from other countries must contact their nearest Spanish Embassy or Consulate to find out if they need to obtain a visa.